zakimadaoui/rtic-mc-experiments/rtic_mc.md

   - tasks that are spawned locally (local core message passing)
   - tasks that are spawned by the other core (cross-core message passing in One Direction)
   - and it is **forbidden** to have a dispatcher that sevrves both the above purposes due to race conditions
+- In addition, cross-core tasks in the same priority group must all have the spawn_by index.
+I,e a dispatcher for cross core tasks can only serve one SPAWNER core.

 The above Constraints will be inforced at compile time and violations will be detected during the analysis phase.